 - Research and implement innovative and effective business solutions in support of the USPTO, OCFO, and OP mission;

 - Establish advance planning techniques in partnership with program offices to link their goals with the USPTOs strategic, budget, and information technology plans;

 - Coordinate and conduct all procurement planning, solicitation, proposal evaluation, negotiation, and award functions in support of USPTO business units;

 - Provide customers and associated contractors timely and efficient contract execution, administration, funding, and closeout services;

 - Foster open communications to promote, build, and nurture effective partnerships with industry, other agencies, and internal stakeholders to keep abreast of best practices; and

 - Respond to internal and external data calls and requests for procurement and contracting information.

-Kristin Fuller is the Division Chief of the Information Technology (IT) Acquisition Division.
+Kristin Fuller is the Division Chief of the CIO Systems Division.

-John Bardwell is the Division Chief of the Patents and Trademarks Acquisition Division.
+John Bardwell is the Division Chief of the Patents, Systems and Software Division.

-Chris Hannah is the Division Chief of the Corporate Services Acquisition Division.
+Chris Hannah is the Division Chief of the Trademark and Corporate Systems Division.